IanRockwell/WebNovel2Epub/README.md

 # WebNovel2Epub
-Convert webnovels to epubs for easy offline reading!
+A CLI tool to convert webnovels to epubs for easy offline reading!

 ## Features
 - Convert web novels to EPUB format for offline reading